Subjective logic: Multinomial opinions

-where $W$ is the noninformative prior weight, also called a unit of evidence, normally set to $W = 2$.
-Alternatively, the noninformative prior weight $W$ can be dynamic as a function of the evidence strength $\alpha_{X}$ and the cardinality $k$ of the state space $\mathbb{X}$, where $W=k$ when $\alpha_{X} = a_{X}$ (vacuous opinion), and rapidly converges to $W = 2$ with increasing evidence strength (belief mass).
+The equation has the property that $W=k$ when $\alpha_{X} = a_{X}$ (vacuous opinion), and rapidly converges to the constant $C_W$ with increasing evidence strength (belief mass).
+The convergence constant is typically set to $C_W = 2$, which is the case illustrated on the 3D curve plot in the figure.
 The advantage of a dynamic $W$ is to have a uniform Dirichlet for vacuous opinions with a uniform base rate distribution $a_{X}$, while at the same time ensuring that any Dirichlet with arbitrarily large cardinality is equally sensitive to new evidence, as would be expected.

 Operators

 Most operators in the table below are generalisations of binary logic and probability operators.
 For example addition is simply a generalisation of addition of probabilities.
 Some operators are only meaningful for combining binomial opinions, and some also apply to multinomial opinion.
 Most operators are binary, but complement is unary, and abduction is ternary.
 See the referenced publications for mathematical details of each operator.